 - Store custom models using open source technology on Watson Machine Learning

-- Create a project and setup a python notebook on Cloud Pak for Data
+- Create a project and setup a Python Notebook on IBM Cloud Pak for Data

 - Data stored across various sources, like AWS Cloud and IBM Cloud, are virtualized and joined as needed by the AI Models.

-- The joined data is stored back to the Internal Db of Cloud Pak for Data and assigned to the current working project.
+- The joined data is stored back to the internal database of IBM Cloud Pak for Data and assigned to the current working project.